mverboom/cdist-types/__firewall/man.rst

 dservice()
    The name of a specific service will be expanded to a specific rule for the transport and the destination port number.

+reject()
+   This expands to the -j REJECT.
+The argument to the option can be:
+   reset: Sends a tcp reset on reject
+   unreachable: Sends an icmp unreachable on reject
+   probibited: Sends an icmp admin prohibited on reject

 DATABASE FILE
 -------------